Neighborhoods of transverse knots and destabilizations: Introduction

 \subsection{Acknowledgements}

 The author thanks Kai Cieliebak for helpful conversations about Lutz twists that led to the realization that neighborhoods of transverse knots had not previously been understood up to contact isotopy.
 We also thank Hyunki Min for helpful conversations and Bülent Tosun for helpful conversations and encouragement to write up these results.
+We also greatful for discussions with Marc Kegel and Isacco Nonino that led to including Theorem~\ref{detablizetransverse} in the paper.
 We finally thank Jeremy Van Horn-Morris and Shea Vela-Vick for helpful discussions years ago that led to the proof of Proposition~\ref{maindestab}.
 The author was partially supported by the National Science Foundation grant DMS-2203312 and the Georgia Institute of Technology's Elaine M. Hubbard Distinguished Faculty Award.